TV Stand System Model: Width → Height → Depth → Storage → Airflow → Materials → Stability

 VBU Practical Tip: If the TV overhangs the base or the empty stand feels light and easy to rock, anchoring should be considered mandatory—not optional.

 Anchoring decision is partly a floor problem: when friction is low, small dynamic forces (kids/pets/cable pulls) create repeatable micro-movements that “ratchet” the unit forward over time.
-If you’re diagnosing sliding, walking, or migration on real flooring, the full floor-interaction framework is here: Storage Engineering (Article 5): Floor Interaction, friction, and stability thresholds .
+If you’re diagnosing sliding, walking, or migration on real flooring, the full floor-interaction framework is here: Floor Interaction .

 Fireplace-integrated media units add a second set of risk variables: additional mass (drawers, doors, fireplace chassis), altered load paths, and a warmer operating environment that can accelerate joint loosening and material creep over time.
 In those setups, anchoring is less about “extra caution” and more about restoring a stable center-of-gravity system.
 The engineering tradeoffs of fireplace TV stands—heat, airflow, and long-term structural behavior—are analyzed in Fireplace TV Stands: Heat, Airflow, and Structural Tradeoffs Over Time .